 The first term of the new school year is an exciting time for children, as they make friends, learn new things and widen their horizons.
 But it can also be a challenging time for all the family.
-Leanne Galloway, Head of the Early Years Centre at Harrow Bangkok, answers parents’ common questions to help ensure little learners get the best from school.
+Here are some quick tips to answer parents’ common questions and help ensure little learners get the best from school.

-Promote independence and responsibility for their things–if they carrytheir own belongings to school and put them in the right places, they are more likely to remember where they have put them and remember to take them home.
+Sometimes, it can feel like half your child’s things end up in the lost-and-found, but with the right support, parents can help their children build better habits.
+Parents who demonstrate good habits and calmly remind their children without nagging or becoming angry can help in promoting their child’s independence and responsibility for their things–if they carry their belongings to school and put them in the right places, they are more likely to remember where they have put them and remember to take them home.

-School is very tiring for children of any age; they have busy days which require a lot of mental and physical energy.
-In the Early Years, Reception children are able to attend a maximum of two after school clubs per week.
-We believe this is enough for a child of this age.
-In terms of homework, our main focus is that the children read with their parents as much as possible.
-Socialising is really important, too.
-In the Early Years, a huge focus in placed upon a child’s personal, social and emotional development and play dates are an important part of this.
+Socializing is really important, as well.
+In the early years, a huge focus is placed on a child’s personal, social, and emotional development and playdates are an important part of this.
 Children benefit hugely from being immersed in play and exploration and what better way to do this than to spend time with friends being active and adventurous.
-Children will learn how to share, co-operate and how to empathise as they spend time learning how to get along with friends.
+Children will learn how to share, co-operate and how to empathize as they spend time learning how to get along with friends.

 Two main things – interacting with your child (talking and listening), and establishing routines and expectations.
 So immerse them in language and conversation.
 Talk to them about what you are doing, where you are going, what you might see and how it makes them feel.
 Children need to be equipped with the correct language to express themselves.
 Pay attention to your child’s interests and use this to support their learning in school.
 Talk to your child about their day at school and things they have found interesting.
 Please take the time to share stories with your child.
 Read to them – giving your child a love of reading will help them so much when they are learning to read.